![]() |

 Here’s my first shot at that:

 - Content management systems (including blogging tools): First, I’d have the students run a group blog on a topic of their choosing for a year to get comfortable with the content and commenting apects of blogging.
 (A group blog is likely to get more activity and discussion than individual blogs.)
-This blog should be based on an expandable, customizable tool like Wordpress.
+This blog should be based on an expandable, customizable tool like WordPress.
 Then the students should be taught the basics of information architecture, and from that figure out how to expand or customize their blogs to deliver or integrate new kinds of content or services.
-This could be as simple as finding and installing Wordpress plugins to add features, or integrating content from other places (such as Flickr or del.icio.us).
+This could be as simple as finding and installing WordPress plugins to add features, or integrating content from other places (such as Flickr or del.icio.us).
 The goal would be to get them to not just understand, but demonstrate that on their own they can envision, research, evaluate, and act upon options to do more with their content online.
 There’s a lot you can do without getting too geeky.
 They need to gain the confidence that many options are within their personal grasp — they don’t always need to get permission or beg someone else to do things for them.

 There’s a lot more on my list, of course…